eshita19/spring-boot/README.md

    5. `ApplicationStartedEvent`: After the context has been refreshed but before any application and command-line runners have been called.
    6. `ApplicationReadyEvent`: After any application and command-line runners have been called.
 It indicates that the application is ready to service requests.
    7. `ApplicationFailedEvent`: An ApplicationFailedEvent is sent if there is an exception on startup.
+   8. `@ContextRefreshedEvent`: When the applicationcontext is refreshed.
+   9. `@WebServerInitializedEvent`: When the webserver is ready.

 ## Rest API